uniba-mi/exifdata4imagerecognition/README.md

 - [Scikit-Learn 1.1.2](https://pypi.org/project/scikit-learn/1.1.2/)
 - [GraphViz 0.20.1](https://pypi.org/project/graphviz/0.20.1/)

-It is possible to set up the development environment manually, however, it is recommended to use the provided [Docker](https://www.docker.com/) files.
+It is possible to set up the development environment manually, however, it is recommended to use the provided [Docker](https://www.docker.com/) containers.

 <a name="devenv"/>
 ## Project Structure